-On almost every corner, there’s a bar filled with hopeful musicians trying to make it in Music City alongside agents, business people and tourists taking it all in.
+On almost every corner in Nashville, there’s a bar filled with hopeful musicians trying to make it in Music City.
+Yes, in some that means there is someone with a tear in his or her beer (and trying to write about it), but it also means that those aspiring singers are drinking alongside agents, bachelorettes and tourists taking it all in.
 While the list is vast, there are a few that really stand out as favorites for a consistent atmosphere and a unique draw of regulars as well as visitors.
-These are those that might not be on your radar, but spots you should add to the checklist for a perfect Nashville vacation.

 The Holland House Bar and Refuge

 This East Nashville haunt has been featured in numerous national publications for talent behind the bar and in the kitchen.
-Every delivery is a clever mix of hand created or sourced ingredients and the staff's superior knowledge is helpful in finding a new favorite concoction.
-(615) 262-4190)
+Yes, newer bars have opened since, and to the point where some of what was once groundbreaking at Holland House now seems expected.
+But every glass contains a clever mix of hand created or sourced ingredients and the staff's superior knowledge is helpful in finding a new favorite concoction.

 The Patterson House

-At this cocktail bar, things are private, perfect and well, past tense.
+Perhaps the first place in Nashville to charge double-digits for a cocktail, this cocktail bar is the opposite of, well, most bars you've been to.
+The idea is that is the place to sit down, relax, and appreciate a carefully-crafted cocktail.
+So, you must have a seat--that way the staff can attend to you--and you are discouraged from being glued to your phone.
+Instead, enjoy the atmosphere of things are private, perfect and well, past tense.
 The throwback to a prohibition-era luxury speakeasy, this cocktail haven draws the most discriminating palettes for precise libations served in a classic fashion.
 For an additional treat, be sure and order the donuts, a house favorite.
 (615-636-7724)